GameMakerDiscord/PBR_shader_GMS2/README.md

 ## PBR shader for GMS2

 This is example of PBR shader for GMS2.
-It using Metallness / Rougness model.
+It using Metallness / Roughness model.
 Implementation explained [here](https://github.com/KhronosGroup/glTF-WebGL-PBR).

 Maintained by: Alexander Kondyrev